-This recipe for Super Moist Carrot Cake is by far Lenny’s favorite sweet recipe I bake.
+This recipe for Super Moist Carrot Cake is by far Lenny’s favorite sweet recipe that I bake.
 I make it every year to celebrate him on his birthday.
 Whenever he has a slice of carrot cake somewhere else, he always says that mine recipe is the best recipe out there.
+Now I am sharing that recipe with you.

-We went to Boston and spent time with his family on the Cape.
+We went to Boston to spend time with his family on the Cape.
 His only request was to keep his birthday simple and not make any fuss.
 I love birthdays so this was hard for me.
-It ended up being a pizza delivery kind of night with a bottle or two of red wine for fun.
-It was really nice being together with family celebrating love and laughing a lot.
+It ended up being a pizza delivery kind of night with a bottle or two of wine for fun.
+It was nice being together with family celebrating love and laughing a lot.

 When we came home I extended the birthday celebrations with gift opening at home, a dinner at the house with some friends as well as dinner out with more friends.
-It was a lot of fun and while he does not admit it, I know he secretly enjoys the extended birthday celebrating.
-Then I made a cake.
+It was a lot of fun and while he does not admit it, I know he secretly enjoys the extended birthday celebrating as well.
+Then I bake a cake.

-My carrot cake recipe has definitely evolved over the years and was inspired by many recipes that are floating around the internet.
+My super moist carrot cake recipe has definitely evolved over the years and was inspired by many recipes that are floating around the internet.
 A few years ago, after much trial and error, I finally knocked it out of the park.
 I have been making carrot cake the same way ever since.
-I love this recipe, and Lenny says every year when I bake this cake that is is the best.
-It is insanely moist and flavorful.
+I love this recipe, and he keeps saying year after year that this the best.
+This cake recipe is insanely moist and flavorful.

-We aren’t really into heavy frosting so much so I keep it simple by frosting only the top and between layers.
+We aren’t really into heavy frosting so much so I keep that simple by frosting only the top and between layers.
 If you love a lot of frosting, double up the recipe and go crazy.
 Otherwise, enjoy this amazing carrot cake recipe, rustic style like the way we enjoy it!

 Recipe: Super Moist Carrot Cake